zesty-io/zestyio-atom/README.md

 ### Release Notes

-Planned for Release 0.44.0
+Planned for Release 0.45.0

-* Pull down Button for Single File
 * Developer Token now store outside the zesty.json file, and in the atom editor

+Release 0.44.0

+* Pull down Button for Single File available in file context

 Release 0.43.0